Azathothas/Stars/README.md

 - [atredispartners/flamingo](https://github.com/atredispartners/flamingo) – Flamingo captures credentials sprayed across the network by various IT and security products.
 - [autobrr/autobrr](https://github.com/autobrr/autobrr) – Modern, easy to use download automation for torrents and usenet.
 - [avelino/awesome-go](https://github.com/avelino/awesome-go) – A curated list of awesome Go frameworks, libraries and software
+- [aws/amazon-ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector) – A CLI tool and go library which recommends instance types based on resource criteria like vcpus and memory
 - [axllent/mailpit](https://github.com/axllent/mailpit) – An email and SMTP testing tool with API for developers
 - [aydinnyunus/PassDetective](https://github.com/aydinnyunus/PassDetective) – PassDetective is a command-line tool that scans shell command history to detect mistakenly written passwords, API keys, and secrets.
 Using regular expressions, it helps prevent accidental exposure of sensitive information in your command history.
 - [aydinnyunus/exifLooter](https://github.com/aydinnyunus/exifLooter) – ExifLooter finds geolocation on all image urls and directories also integrates with OpenStreetMap